 Setting Up Templates

 Every deck has at least one template.
-Templates are listed in the scrolling list on the left side of the window.
+Templates are listed in the Deck and Layout tabs, in the scrolling list on the upper right area of the tab panel.
 A new document will have a single template named "Untitled".

 Use the + and - buttons at the upper-right of the list to create new templates and delete existing ones.
 Note that there is always at least one template: if you delete the only template, a new blank one is automatically created.